benphillips1997/bump-allocator/README.md

 <br/>

-I tested the two allocators in the file 'bench_test.cpp'.
+I tested the speed of my two allocators in the file 'bench_test.cpp'.
 I created two functions to pass into my benchmark which you can find in the file.
 One for the bump up allocator, and one for the bump down allocator.
 They both do the same allocations with some different types.

 Then I passed these functions into my benchmark for a number of iterations.
 ```c++